EntireTwix/Ruminate/README.md

 * dropout layer

 # :construction:In Progress
-* :racehorse: forwardprop arg reference
+* :racehorse: forwardprop arg as reference, similiar to how backprop works
 * :sparkles: convolutions and pooling
 * helper functions for weight/bias init